Growing the next significant garnet producer

-As the world focuses on becoming environmentally friendly, it is expected that there will be a continued shift towards industrial garnet, away from inferior and environmentally unfriendly last media such as coal slag and silica.
+The mining and processing of garnet in this region are of economic importance and the region contributes to the global quality garnet market.
+And as the world focuses more and more on sustainability, it is expected that there will be a continued shift towards industrial garnet, away from inferior and environmentally unfriendly alternatives such as coal slag and silica.

 First engagement and fully integrated study approach

-The image below shows the 3D geological block model which is derived from the client drill hole data base and this forms the basis for the mining engineering work - which are both key building blocks of the Scoping Study.
+The image below shows the 3D geological block model which is derived from the client drill hole database and this forms the basis for the mining engineering work - which are both key building blocks of the Scoping Study.

 The Scoping Study based on the Port Gregory mining inventory had a $253M NPV, on a CAPEX of $110M.
 The study assumed a conventional dozer trap Dry Mining Unit (DMU) supported by truck and shovel feeding a 500 tph mining operation.
 A conventional wet concentrator circuit was then followed by a dry concentration circuit prior to screening for final saleable products.